asphalt-framework/asphalt/docs/userguide/architecture.rst

 In the :meth:`~asphalt.core.component.Component.start` method, the component receives a :class:`~asphalt.core.context.Context` as its only argument.
-The component can use the context to publish resources for other components and the application business logic to use.
+The component can use the context to add resources for other components and the application business logic to use.
 It can also request resources provided by other components to provide some complex service that builds on those resources.